 - Recently installed programs and drivers might be uninstalled.

+Read my post on how to enable/disable and use System Restore.
 To restore Windows 8, start by launching Control Panel.
 From the Control Panel, scroll down to the Recovery listing and click to select it.

 From the Recovery window, select the Open System Restore option.

 This will launch the System Restore panel, where you can select a System Restore point to revert Windows to.